lastuniverse/msg-localize/README.md

-// passing parameters and their random substitution const text = messages.getMessage("like.randomPets",{pets: [ "a kitten", "a puppy", "a duck", "a parrot", "a canary", "a guinea pig", "a hamster", "a raccoon" "a skunk"]});
+// passing parameters and their random substitution const text = messages.getMessage("like.randomPets",{pets: [ "a kitten", "a puppy", "a duck", "a parrot", "a canary", "a guinea pig", "a hamster", "a raccoon", "a skunk"]});
 console.log(text);
     // will output the following text (the choice of pets is random):
     //   "I really love animals, I have a kitten and a puppy at home"